maz-kar/CrypticGecko/README.md

 1. NetworkingManager: This utility class consists of 3 static methods of download, handleCompletion and handleResponse.
 Plus an NetworkingError enum.
 Being static func allows us to simply call like NetworkingManager.download every where in our app.

-2. LocalFileManager: This utility class is used to save images instead of redownloading them again and again.
+2. LocalFileManager: This utility class is used to SAVE images instead of redownloading them again and again.
 Therefore, the 2 main funcs inside of this class will be saveImages to the fileManger and getImages back from the fileManager.
 Moreover, we will have 3 more funcs: getURLForFolder, getURLForImage, createFolderIfNeeded.

 ## TODO
 Add UnitTests for all the VMs